JTeamDevelop/hexPlane/README.md

 # hexPlane
 JS framework to display randomly generated hex map using D3

+*This is free because the grace of God is free through His son Jesus.*

 The map creates a number of random zones that each contain a number of random hex cells.
 This is meant to vary roughly simulate different terrains.
 But the map has a lot of parameters that can be modified to change functionality.

 **This is a complete and functioning project.**